 The Video Electronics Standards Association of America (VESA) officially supports DisplayPort Alternate Mode (Alt Mode) transmission through the USB Type-C standard, which allows for full audio and video output capability using the USB Type-C interface.
-The A223804 USB-C signal module supports DisplayPort 1.3 Alt Mode video output with a maximum output resolution of 4Kx2K@60Hz, meeting the needs of today's video quality testing.
+The A223810 USB-C signal module supports DisplayPort 1.4 Alt Mode video output with a maximum single-port output resolution of 8Kx4K@30Hz, meeting the needs of cutting-edge high-spec 8K UHD (Ultra High Definition) image testing.

 The Power Delivery (PD) protocol enables automatic reading of the role of the DUT, and the automatic/manual Power and Data Role Swap function allows users to conveniently confirm the role status, suitable for a variety of USB-C power products.

-The Power Role monitoring function (Power Source / Power Sink) can automatically read the power role of the device under test through PD and carry out automatic/manual Power Role Swapping, helping users to confirm the power source or power sink role of the DUT.
+The Power Role monitoring function (Source/Sink) can automatically read the power role of the device under test through PD and carry out automatic/manual Power Role Swapping, helping users to confirm the power source or power sink role of the DUT.

-When the A223804 is used as a Power Sink when testing, it can read the PDO (Power Data Object) of the DUT (as a Power Source) through the PD protocol, supporting up to 7 modes.
-In automatic mode, the most suitable PDO can be selected automatically according to the set PDO profile; in manual mode, the PDO parameters to be selected can be switched manually for testing.
+When the A223810 is used as a Power Sink when testing, it can read the PDO (Power Data Object) of the DUT (as a Power Source) through the PD protocol, supporting up to 7 modes.
+In automatic mode, the most suitable PDO can be selected automatically according to the PDO profile setup; in manual mode, the PDO parameters to be selected can be switched manually for testing.

-Three types of settings are supported: Fixed, Battery, and Variable.
-In Fixed mode, the parameters of the maximum current and percentage of peak current can be set; in Battery mode, the parameters of maximum wattage and upper and lower voltage limits can be set; in Variable mode, parameters of maximum current and upper and lower voltage limits can be set.
+When used as a Power Source, four types of settings are supported: Fixed, Battery, Variable, and PPS.
+In Fixed mode, the parameters of the maximum current and percentage of peak current can be set; in Battery mode, the parameters of maximum wattage and upper and lower voltage limits can be set; in Variable and PPS mode, parameters of maximum current and upper and lower voltage limits can be set.
 In this way, the module enables a comprehensive functional verification of the DUT.

 USB-C cables contain a VBUS wire for power transmission.
-The A223804 is equipped with switching control for VBUS voltage and current detection, which enables the user to monitor the DUT's voltage and current loss.
+The A223810 is equipped with switching control for VBUS voltage and current detection, enabling the user to monitor the DUT's voltage and current loss.

 The Data Role Swap function can swap and display the Data Role as UFP (Upstream Facing Port) or DFP (Downstream Facing Port) mode in real time.

-It provides voltage and power measurement of the Configuration Channel (CC) and VCONN pins.
-During the automatic test, users can set the upper and lower voltage judgment range of CC and VCONN to check whether the power supply of CC and VCONN is functioning normally.
+Chroma A223810 provides voltage and power measurement of the Configuration Channel (CC) and VCONN pins.
+During the automatic test, users can set the upper and lower voltage judgment range of CC and VCONN to check whether their is functioning normally.

 The USB-C cable information reading (E-Mark) function reads cable power transmission capability, data transmission capability, and ID information, providing users with the ability to quickly confirm the status of the DUT during the testing process for USB-C interface test applications.

 HDCP (High-Bandwidth Digital Content Protection) prevents illegal copying of data as it is transmitted through the interface.
-The A223804 supports HDCP versions 2.2 and 1.3 and allows the user to freely switch between the two versions.
+A223810 supports HDCP versions 1.3, 2.2 and 2.3 and allows the user to freely switch between the three versions.
 During the testing process, results can be output directly on the screen of the DUT, enabling users to instantly view related HDCP handshaking information.